zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 Otherwise, we double the lifetime each time, unless any IPT in the previous descriptor was declared `Faulty`, in which case we reset it back to the minimum.
+TODO: Perhaps we should just pick fixed short and long lifetimes instead, to limit distinguishability.

 (Rationale: if IPTs are regularly misbehaving, we should be cautious and limit our exposure to the damage.)